RemyKlein/tRNA_pipeline/README.md

 ## Overview

 This repository provides a **deterministic and reproducible implementation** of the MINTmap tRNA/tRF processing workflow.
 It builds a lookup table of **tRNA-derived fragments (tRFs)** and determines whether each fragment is **exclusive to the tRNA space** within the genome.
-It designed to perform fast, reproducible, and transparent profiling pf **tRNA-derived fragments (tRFs)** from small RNA-seq data.
+It designed to perform fast, reproducible, and transparent profiling of **tRNA-derived fragments (tRFs)** from small RNA-seq data.

 This pipeline processes a reference genome to:

 1. Identify tRNA genes using **tRNAscan-SE**.
-2. Filter tRNA to retain only canonical chromosomes and valid anticodons.
+2. Filter tRNAs to retain only canonical chromosomes and valid anticodons.
 3. Extract and splice tRNA sequences from the genome.
 4. Add 3' **CCA tails** and possible 5′ base extensions.
 5. Generate all possible **k-mers** (candidate tRFs).